keylime/enhancements/86-additional-ima-policy-file-metadata.md

 Consider the following in developing an upgrade/downgrade strategy for this enhancement -->

-Since this is a new field within Keylime's IMA policy schema, upgrades should be trivial, and IMA policies of this new format should still be backwards compatible with older Keylime components.
+A new Keylime policy field would be created if implemented using Option 1.
+This would allow for fairly trivial upgrade, and IMA policies of this new format should still be backwards compatible with older Keylime components.

+If implemented with Option 2, however, backwards and forwards compatibility before/after this proposal would be broken, since conversion would have to happen both ways.

 ### Dependency requirements